psalm/psalm.dev/assets/articles/its-time-to-explain-some-things.md

 For some of its users, though, Psalm can seem mysterious – I often see commit messages along the lines of “make Psalm happy”, like it’s some sort of vengeful deity.

-Instead, Psalm should provide clarity – ideally it can help developers improve their understanding of PHP and programming languages in general.
-So, the latest version now includes links (in its default output) that you can follow to understand why Psalm thinks something is problematic.
+Instead, Psalm should provide clarity – ideally helping developers improve their understanding of PHP and programming languages in general.
+So the latest version now includes links (in its default output) that you can follow to understand why Psalm thinks something is problematic.

 The links look like this: